Stassi Schroeder, Kristen Doute, Max Boyens & Brett Caprioni Fired From ‘Vanderpump Rules’

-Stassi Schroeder, Kristen Doute, Max Boyens and Brett Caprioni have been fired from Vanderpump Rules.
+Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni have been fired from Vanderpump Rules.

-In a statement to Entertainment Tonight and other outlets, Bravo and Evolution Media confirmed that the two longtime cast members and two newcomers will not be returning for any upcoming seasons in the aftermath of racially insensitive actions and comments they made in the past.
+In a statement to Entertainment Tonight and other outlets, Bravo and Evolution Media confirmed that the two longtime cast members and two newcomers will not be returning for any upcoming seasons due to racially insensitive actions and comments they made in the past.

 “Stassi Schroeder, Kristen Doute, Max Boyens and Brett Caprioni will not be returning to Vanderpump Rules,” the statement read.